digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ### Killing the Kubelet

-For this to happen we have to `exec` into one of the `doks-debug` pods and get access to worker node system services.
-Once there we can simply stop the `kubelet` service and watch how the node goes away from the `kubectl get nodes` command output.
+For this to happen we have to `exec` into one of the `doks-debug` Pods and get access to worker node `system services`.
+Once there, we can simply stop the `kubelet` service and watch how the node goes away from the `kubectl get nodes` command output.

 The experiment steps: